-For best results with fertilizers, other factors should be favorable, such as a well-prepared seed bed, good stand, absence of disease, adequate moisture and good cultural practices.
+For best results with fertilizers, other factors should be favorable, such as a well-prepared seed bed, good stand, absence of disease, adequate moisture, aeration and good cultural practices.
 Good cropping systems with legumes in rotation aid in a favorable response of crops to fertilizers.
 Where soil conditions are very favorable even higher rates of fertilization than those shown may be economically advantageous.

 High-analysis fertilizers usually are cheaper.
 Low-analysis fertilizers cost less per bag, but the cost per acre is greater for the same amount of nutrients.
 The grades, 5-10-5 and 10-20-10, have the same ratio (1-2-1) of nutrients, but 10-20-10 has twice as much fertilizing value as 5-10-5.
-It requires only one-half as much 10-20-10 per acre to supply the same amount of plant nutrients.
+It requires only one-half as many pounds of 10-20-10 per acre to supply the same amount of plant nutrients.

 Fertilizers containing phosphorus should be drilled or plowed into the land.
 Phosphorus does not move freely into the soil.
-Liquid fertilizers may be used instead of solid fertilizers.
+Liquid fertilizers may be used instead of solid fertilizers at the same rate per acre.
 Liquid fertilizers usually are much more expensive per unit of nutrients.

-Anhydrous ammonia is a liquefied gas and is an excellent source of nitrogen.
+Anhydrous ammonia is an excellent source of nitrogen when properly applied.
 It is the cheapest nitrogen fertilizer when used at moderate to high rates on large acreages.
 When anhydrous ammonia is used as a fertilizer, the opening made by the applicator should be covered immediately to prevent loss of ammonia.
 Likewise, the soil should be in good tilth.